Crafter.ai - AI Agents Platform

-According to Gartner, the AI Customer Service revolution is no longer limited to generative AI alone, but will evolve into an Agentic AI for customer service system:.
-Infact, by 2029, agentic AI will autonomously resolve 80% of common customer service issues without human intervention, leading to a 30% reduction in operational costs.
+According to Gartner, the AI Customer Service revolution is no longer limited to generative AI alone, but will evolve into an Agentic AI for customer service system.
+By 2029, agentic AI will autonomously resolve 80% of common customer service issues without human intervention, leading to a 30% reduction in operational costs.

 The paradigm has evolved: we're no longer just talking about advanced chatbots, but AI Agents capable of taking action, making operational decisions, and completing complex tasks within enterprise systems.